nathanrsfba/creeping-dark/README.md

 Q: Minibosses aren't spawning when running a standalone server
 A: Edit your server.properties and enable command blocks

+Q: My warp ship has stopped accepting dilithium
+A: One piece of dilithium is worth 500 units of fuel in the warp core, and it can hold a maximum of 1000 units.
+If there is more than 500 in the system, it will not accept any further fuel.
+If you're finding yourself unable to warp to the planet you want due to lack of fuel, the workaround is simple (but stupid):
+Warp to a planet in another star system first, as interstellar jumps appear to always cost 500 units.

 Changes in v1.6.1
 -----------------